• Skip to primary navigation

 Manatee Beach

 We’ve visited Manatee Beach a few times while visiting Sarasota.
-Since Anna Maria Island can get crowded at certain times of the year, this is another option if you are wanting to stay close to the Anna Maria Island area but enjoy a less crowded, clean, and beautiful beach.
+Since Anna Maria Island can get crowded at certain times of the year, this is another option if you want to stay close to the Anna Maria Island area but enjoy a less crowded, clean, and beautiful beach.

 READ MORE: 12 Simple Beach Checklist Tips